sergei-mironov/asterisk-dongle-setup/README.md

 * [x] Receive SMS messages and forward them to a Telegram chat.
 * [x] Receive GSM voice calls and forward them to Telegram voice calls.
 * [ ] Forward outgoing voice calls from Telegram back to GSM.
-* [x] Handle some incoming voice calls with a Lenny chat bot.
+* [x] Handle some incoming voice calls with a [Lenny prank bot](https://ottawacitizen.com/news/local-news/pitch-perfect-prank-lenny-answers-the-politicians-call).
 * [ ] Voice room with a chat bot.

 Specifically, the setup includes [Asterisk server](http://asterisk.org/) with